Q. What pilot’s licence do I need?

-A. As an SSDR, the e-Go os not yet covered by any bi-lateral agreements with partner national aviation authorities.
+A. As an SSDR, the e-Go is not yet covered by any bi-lateral agreements with partner national aviation authorities.
 Any flight beyond the UK flight information region (FIR) will require permission from the aviation authority involved.
 In practise, SSDR aircraft have travelled quite widely in Europe.

 Q. What about seat adjustments?

 A. The seat is fixed (it doubles as a fuselage frame to minimise weight).
 Leg length is accommodated using the adjustable rudder pedals and pilot height by using different seat cushions.
-Seat cushions, being pilot-supplied, are excluded from the 115 Kg maximum weight.

 Q. What about storing it in a trailer at home?